0xProject/0x-examples/tx-relay-next-app/README.md

 ## Overview

-This guide will walk-through a demo app that demonstrates best practices when implementing gasless approvals and swap functionality into your ERC-20 token swapping dApp using Tx Relay API.
+This guide will walk-through a demo app that demonstrates best practices when implementing gasless approvals and swap functionality into your ERC-20 token swapping dApp using Gasless API.

-An example ERC-20 swap application built on [Next.js 13](https://nextjs.org/) with [0x Tx Relay API](https://0x.org/docs/tx-relay-api/introduction).
+An example ERC-20 swap application built on [Next.js 13](https://nextjs.org/) with [0x Gasless API](https://0x.org/docs/tx-relay-api/introduction).
 It covers best practices when implementing gasless approvals and swap functionality into your dApp or workflow.

 The principles covered are are the same ones used by production-level dApps, such as in the [Matcha Auto](https://help.matcha.xyz/en/articles/7939087-what-is-matcha-auto) feature of [Matcha.xyz](https://matcha.xyz/), in which Matcha submits the transactions and handles the gas on users behalf.

 This demo showcases trading USDC (a gasless approved token that is on the Polygon-supported sell list) for WMATIC (a non-gasless approved token).
 An expanded version of this app that handles more token support is coming soon.
-Read more about tokens supported by Tx Relay API [here](https://0x.org/docs/tx-relay-api/guides/build-a-dapp-with-tx-relay-api#-token-lists).
+Read more about tokens supported by Gasless API [here](https://0x.org/docs/tx-relay-api/guides/build-a-dapp-with-tx-relay-api#-token-lists).

 ## Supported Networks

-Tx Relay API is supported on the following chains via https://api.0x.org/.
+Gasless API is supported on the following chains via https://api.0x.org/.
 Select the chain in your request by providing the corresponding chain id with the `0x-chain-id` header.

 | Chain                     | Chain ID              |
 | --------------------------| ----------------------|